Efficient Cross-Validation for Sparse Linear Regression: Implementation Details

 \subsection{Implementation Details for Section \ref{ssec:parametric2}}

-In our numerical experiments, we find local minimizers of our approximation of $g$ by invoking the \verb|ForwardDiff| function in \verb|Julia| to automatically differentiate our approximation of $g$, and subsequently identify local minima via the \verb|Order0| method in the \verb|Roots.jl| package, which is designed to be a robust root-finding method.
-To avoid convergence to a low-quality local minimum, we run the search algorithm initialized at the previous iterate $\gamma_{t-1}$ and seven points log-uniformly distributed in $[10^{-3}, 10^{1}]$, and set $\gamma_t$ to be the local minima with the smallest estimated error.
-Moreover, to ensure numerical robustness, we require that $\gamma_t$ remains within the bounds $[10^{-3}, 10^1]$ and project $\gamma_t$ onto this interval if it exceeds these bounds (this almost never occurs in practice, because the data is preprocessed to be standardized).
-This approach tends to be very efficient in practice, particularly when the optimal support does not vary significantly as we vary $\gamma$.
+{ In our numerical experiments, we find local minimizers of our approximation of {$h$} by invoking the \verb|ForwardDiff| function in \verb|Julia| to automatically differentiate our approximation of {$h$}, and subsequently identify local minima via the \verb|Order0| method in the \verb|Roots.jl| package, which is designed to be a robust root-finding method.
+To avoid convergence to a low-quality local minimum, we run the search algorithm initialized at the previous iterate $\gamma_{t-1}$ and ten points log-uniformly distributed in $[10^{-4}, 10^{4}]$, and set $\gamma_t$ to be a local minimum with the smallest estimated error.
+Moreover, to ensure numerical robustness, we require that $\gamma_t$ remains within the bounds $[10^{-4}, 10^4]$ and project $\gamma_t$ onto this interval if it exceeds these bounds (this almost never occurs in practice, because the data is preprocessed to be standardized).
+This approach is highly efficient in practice, particularly when the optimal support does not vary significantly with $\gamma$. }